lief-project/LIEF/doc/sphinx/tutorials/06_pe_hooking.rst

   user32 = binary.add_library("user32.dll")
   user32.add_entry("MessageBoxA")

-Then we proceed to the hook of the ``__acrt_iob_func`` function:
+Then, we proceed to hook the ``__acrt_iob_func`` function:

 .. code-block:: python

   pe.hook_function("__acrt_iob_func", binary.optional_header.imagebase + section_text.virtual_address)

-And finally we configure the :class:`~lief.PE.Builder` to create a new import table and to patch the original one with trampolines.
+Finally, we configure the :class:`~lief.PE.Builder` to create a new import table and patch the original one with trampolines.

 .. code-block:: python